fluxninja/aperture/docs/content/references/configuration/policies.md

 ### FluxMeterLinearBuckets {#flux-meter-linear-buckets}

-LinearBuckets creates 'count' number of buckets, each 'width' wide, where the lowest bucket has an upper bound of `start`.
+LinearBuckets creates `count` number of buckets, each `width` wide, where the lowest bucket has an upper bound of `start`.
 The final +inf bucket is not counted.

 #### Properties